 Reasons That Make an EV Car Charging Cable So Expensive

 1. Production Factors

 Production and testing phases alone happen to be one of the most expensive aspects in producing a reliable charging cable.
 According to one manufacturer, the cost of forging the metallic materials to trip switches to the testing phase and the marketing efforts, all can cost over £30,000.
-Due to high production cost, the average EV charging cable cost ranges from £200-300.
+Due to high production cost, the average EV charging cable cost ranges from £125-300 depending on size and if you need a type 1 or type 2 charging cable.
 Any EV cable that is built with additional features or has any portability usually ranges anywhere from £500-700.